10 Sunrise Sectors Post COVID-19 Series | Dawn of E-Commerce Business in the UAE

 The COVID-19 crisis that began in China in late 2019, has forced the world into a health crisis and an economic downturn in 2020.
 The COVID-19 pandemic has rewritten the normal standards of life and set the stage for a new world that would be driven by a digital economy.
 The continuous lockdown has led many traditional business setups in the UAE to take the backseat and the businesses that are hugely dependent upon the digital infrastructure such as e-commerce have recorded growth.
 The e-commerce sector has always been growing in the UAE but the lockdowns, the temporary closure of many traditional business setups, and social distancing measures created a new e-commerce boom in the country.

 Since the UAE is equipped with a robust digital infrastructure, e-commerce has emerged as one of the top sunrise sectors during the pandemic.
 In the long run, the sector is expecting more investments as e-commerce is among the few industries that responded well to the economic crisis precipitated by the COVID-19 outbreak.
 In this background, setting up an e-commerce business in the UAE would help the investors turn the crisis into an opportunity in the long run.
 The UAE offers opportunities to form an e-commerce company in both mainland and some of the 40 free zones.
-With the help of efficient company formation specialists, the entrepreneurs can reap the benefits of the new boom by setting up their business in the UAE.
+With the help of efficient company formation specialists, the entrepreneurs can reap the benefits of the new boom by setting up a business in Dubai, UAE.

 Factors that Help UAE E-Commerce Sector Amid COVID-19 Pandemic